 Small Business Handbook Sheets

-Fact sheets have been developed for certain small business sectors, and include the most common required permits and staff contacts for more information.
-For assistance in determining the permits required for your project, visit the Permit Navigator for single parcel projects or contact a Community Assistance Specialist for linear, polygon, or multi-parcel projects.
+The EAO has also created fact sheets for certain small business sectors.
+The sheets include the most common required permits and staff contacts for more information.
+If you need help finding out which permits are required for your project, visit the Permit Navigator for single parcel projects or contact a Community Assistance Specialist for linear, polygon, or multi-parcel projects.

-The Permit Handbook information sheets (above) can also serve as an educational resource for individuals, groups, or those in public service who want to better understand the different types of permits or other approvals local businesses may be required to have.
+The Permit Handbook can also serve as an educational resource for individuals, groups, or those in public service who want to better understand the different types of permits or other approvals local businesses may be required to have.

 Departments of Fish and Wildlife and Forests, Parks & Recreation

 Some of the permit or license programs of the Departments of Fish and Wildlife and Forests, Parks & Recreation are not provided in the Permit Handbook.
-Links to these permit and license programs are provided separately.
+Learn more about these permit and license programs.